Skip to Content

 Stay hydrated

-summer travel safety includes drinking water.
+Summer travel safety includes drinking water.

 27. ‪Becky Mladic Morales of Kid World Citizen warns that it’s easy to become dehydrated when traveling.
 And kids can become dehydrated much more quickly than adults.